MediaWind/react_kiosk_engine/docs/keyboardConfig.md

 ## Description

-This is a detailed documentation about own to configure a keyboard in your route config json file.
+This is a detailed documentation about how to configure a keyboard in your route config json file.

 If you don't know what a route is, start by reading the `jsonFormat.md` documentation.
 We recommend you have a good understanding of how a route works before going forward with this documentation.